Frozen Embryo Transfer – All the Details You Need to Know

 Frozen vs. Fresh Embryo Transfer

 Some IVF clinics prefer to use fresh embryos rather than thawed ones.
 Our IVF Specialists at the Cyprus IVF Clinic take factors like ovulatory vs. anovulatory status, stimulation response, and age into account before they make the best recommendation per patient – to us, each case is different and requires a customised approach and treatment protocol.
 That aside, there are no major deviations between the two methods regarding the percentage of live births following an embryo transfer using fresh and frozen embryos.
 The differences are insignificant.
 Nevertheless, frozen embryo transfers are more preferred for the convenience and practicality they offer (i.e., you can freeze an egg or embryo and use it at a later time).
+That being said, theories claim that embryos that have been cryopreserved and survive the process are stronger than the ones that don’t.
+This allows fertility experts to distinguish the best embryos for FET - the ones that could lead to a healthy pregnancy.

 Note: There are cases when we recommend fresh embryo transfers (i.e., in older patients whose embryos did not make it to the lab testing or younger patients with no suspected chromosomal problems).
 We may also consider an elective single frozen embryo transfer (eSET), where one fresh embryo is transferred while the other ones that result from the IVF cycle are cryopreserved, depending on the patient’s case.